QED-92/cyber-security/modules/hydra/hydra.md

 ## CUPP

-Creates custom password wordlists tailored to a specific target.
+CUPP creates custom password wordlists tailored to a specific target.

 The effectiveness of CUPP depends on the information you feed it.
 The more information you have about the target, the better.
-When starting CUPP in interactive mode, you are prompted with questions about the target.
+When starting CUPP in interactive mode you are prompted with questions about the target.
 A wordlist is then created based on your answers.

 ```bash
 sudo apt install cupp -y